 Simply reading the FAQ, combined with some common sense, should tell you all you need to know.
 Additionally, try to stick to the topic the message board or thread was created for; if someone is discussing feminism, don't insert a random thought on aquarium care.

 The only reason you're typing something is so that someone can read it, but many people tend to forget that this person will be a live human being.
 Writing a message that can be difficult to understand, or can be interpreted in more than one way, shows that you might not be as considerate to the other as you could be.

 If you're asking another person to do something for you, be polite instead of using phrases such as "you have to."
 Chances are, he doesn't have to do anything for you, and won't if you're that rude.

 Look for the Right Advice in the Right Space

 Anonymous strangers on the internet are often extremely helpful, whether you are trying to fix a spreadsheet error or want to know where in town you can buy some kind of odd item.
 Still, while everybody needs some guidance from time to time, expecting people you don't know to listen to and solve your personal problems is going a little far.

 If you want to know more about a legal matter, for example, there are websites where you can ask for general information.
 If you are going through a difficult time, professional help is also available.
 Depending on the level of assistance you need, this may not be free, but this generally just means you're talking to someone qualified, which is fair.
 Following the advice of a random stranger will often do more harm than good.

 * * *

 Practicing good manners online is the modern equivalent of wearing a tie and knowing what fork to use at dinner.
-Using anonymity as an excuse for poor behavior not only harm others but also build habits that will carry over into daily life.
-Think twice before you click "Send", don't post anything you wouldn't normally say to another person, and, if the tone of an argument is going down fast, just disconnect.
+Using anonymity as an excuse for poor behavior not only harms others but also builds habits that will carry over into daily life.
+Think twice before you click "Send", don't post anything you wouldn't normally say to another person's face, and, if the tone of an argument is going down fast, just disconnect.